joe-speedboat/workshop.ansible/07 ESXi Target.md

 # Ansible ESXi Targets
 This is an example on how to execute tasks on esxi targets directly.
+Please not that this playbooks use the same modules as vCenter VM targets.

 ## Prepare ESXi VM
 * Setup a ESXi